determined-ai/determined/CONTRIBUTING.md

 1. Tell us about what you'd like to contribute on
    [our Slack](https://join.slack.com/t/determined-community/shared_invite/zt-cnj7802v-KcVbaUrIzQOwmkmY7gP0Ew)
    or [community mailing list](https://groups.google.com/a/determined.ai/forum/#!forum/community).
-   We'd hate for you to duplicate effort is already in-flight.
+   We'd hate for you to duplicate efforts that are already in-flight.

 1. Apply the linter with `make fmt` and test locally with `make test` before submitting your code.
 Make sure that your code doesn't accidentally include